GoogleChrome/web.dev/src/site/content/en/reliable/adaptive-loading-sw/index.md

 ## Implement adaptive loading with Workbox

-In this section we’ll explore how [Workbox](https://web.dev/workbox/) can be used to implement adaptive loading strategies.
+In this section we'll explore how [Workbox](https://web.dev/workbox/) can be used to implement adaptive loading strategies.

 Workbox provides several [runtime caching strategies](https://web.dev/runtime-caching-with-workbox/) out of the box.
 They are used to indicate how the service worker generates a response after receiving a `fetch` event.